 Why this switch failed!

 ...so from the minimal contact use evidence, it would seem that quite soon after installation and use, maybe even the first (sloooow) gentle pedal application, the contact heated enough due to arcing, to cause the surrounding plastic bubble up...the rest, and the switch function(!), are history!
-Exacerbating factors causing increased arcing and heat would be particularly slow pedal application and/or having increased the load current by increasing lamp wattage or by adding a third brake light.
+Exacerbating factors causing increased arcing and heat would be particularly slow pedal application and/or having increased the load current by increasing lamp wattage, for instance by adding a third brake light.

 Posting Link [ http://www.volvoforums.org.uk/showthread.php?t=45938 ]:

 switches are just not reliable...the actual electrical contact area closes under